shivamgoswami1990/valiant-frontend-coding-challenge/DESCRIPTION.md

 - Create a UI layout for the calculator form using Tailwind styling
 - Create types for the API response return
 - Create a basic form validation utility
-- Refactor the PMT function to use a composable with types
+- Refactor the UsePMT function to use a composable with types
 - Integrate API endpoints to get initial form data

 # Loading state, error state management